dcunited001/dcunited001.github.io/_posts/2016-07-12-consciousness-as-a-continuum-life-the-cosmos-and-you.md

 universal protocol that enables CDMA/TDMA-like sharing of that resource ... somehow.
 Interestingly, it will probably be similar to CDMA/TDMA-like protocols, but reimagined for quantum networking.

+#### No Slim Shady!
+And No Lolcats.

 There's probably a InterGalactic FCC!!
 And no, they will not let Slim Shady be.
 So, no Slim Shady.
 And no lolcats.
 Every damn civilization thinks *their* lolcats are the best.